While cloud computing was one of 2010’s big buzzwords, much of the hype simply boiled down to more businesses using Google Apps.

 “We’d heard this would happen – a lot of accountants are very much pro-Quick and pro-MYOB because they know it.
 But now we’ve been using it, they actually like it, because we run a question past them, and instead of trying to tell us how to do it, they can show us.”

 “From an accountant’s perspective, the fact that we don’t have to send big files over the gateways is fantastic,” says Fikh.
 “Firstly, the client never knows which file to send or how to back up the file.
-We constantly clog up our inboxes with these enormous files and it’s never the right file, so it just ends up going backwards and forwards instead of actually working with the data.”
+We constantly clog up our inboxes with these enormous files and it’s never the right file, so it just ends up going backward and forwards instead of actually working with the data.”

 “You’ve got the data, you can both look at the same screen from different countries, from different locations without having to sit side by side,” says Fikh.